kushal-luthra/data-engineering-101/docs/SOLID Principles/Single Responsibility Principle.md

 In place of the term responsibility, we are going to put a new phrase 'reason to change'.  <br>
 So now it reads 'Every software component should have one and only one reason to change'.  <br>
 So what's this new phrase 'reason to change'?  <br>
-In the words of the Greek Philosopher - Heraclitus .
+In the words of the Greek Philosopher - Heraclitus.
 "The only thing that is constant is change".
 In other words, change is inevitable.  <br>
 This quote applies to the software world as well.  <br>

 Software is never dormant.
 It always keeps changing.  <br>